 Students should participate actively in transition planning.
 They should begin to advocate for themselves during the IEP process, which should include attending IEP meetings.
-Practicing selfadvocacy skills in IEP meetings will help students become comfortable with effectively communicating the nature of their disabilities and how their disabilities impact them.
+Practicing self-advocacy skills in IEP meetings will help students become comfortable with effectively communicating the nature of their disabilities and how their disabilities impact them.
 Parents should keep all documentation related to their child's medical records, school records and benefits.
-When possible, parents should help their child obtain volunteer and employment experiences before the child leaves high school.
+When possible, parents should help their child obtain volunteer and employment experiences before he or she leaves high school.

-Local education agency (LEA) practices for coordinating IEP transition services differ from one LEA to another.
-It is important to know how your LEA coordinates these services.
-Some LEAs employ school-wide transition coordinators specifically dedicated to the transition process, while others establish transition councils that meet the transition needs of students with disabilities in the entire LEA.
-In some LEAs in Maryland, the IEP case manager is in charge of IEP transition services.
+School district practices for coordinating IEP transition services differ from one district to another.
+It's important to know how your district coordinates these services.
+Some schools employ school-wide transition coordinators specifically dedicated to the transition process, while others establish transition councils that meet the transition needs of students with disabilities in the entire district.
+In some schools in Maryland, the IEP case manager is in charge of IEP transition services.